 The idea of starting a criminal case began with watching a film.
-Anne Marie was gripped by the documentary “De Vervangers,” about children who have to take the place of dead smokers.
+Anne Marie was gripped by the documentary “De Vervangers”, about children whom the tobacco industry needs to take the place of dead smokers.

-On worldwide No-Smoking Day in 2014, Anne Marie saw “De Vervangers.”
+On worldwide No-Smoking Day in 2014, Anne Marie saw “De Vervangers”.
 The film really touched her heart.
 It made her realize that her children were not safe either.
-For the tobacco industry, each child and each young person is a potential new customer.
+For the tobacco industry, each and every young person is a potential new customer.
 Including Anne Marie’s children.
-This idea made Anne Marie so furious that she decided to take action.
+This made Anne Marie so furious that she decided to take action.
 The idea for the criminal case was born.
 Not to submit a claim for damages, but to have the practices of the tobacco industry stopped.
 After all, who will protect her children when she is gone?

-The film was made by Erwin Kleinjan, himself a smoker for years, who experienced the disastrous consequences of tobacco addition first-hand in his family.
-Now that he has children of his own, he wants to save them from the trap that tobacco industry sets for them by making smoking look very attractive.
-In the documentary, Kleinjan searches for the underlying processes that allow the attrac-tion of tobacco to continue unaffected.
+The film was made by Erwin Kleinjan, himself a smoker for years, who experienced the disastrous consequences of tobacco addiction first-hand in his family.
+Now that he has children of his own, he wants to save them from the trap that the tobacco industry sets for them by making smoking look so attractive.
+In the documentary, Kleinjan investigates the underlying processes that allow the lure of tobacco to continue unabated.

-The stars of “De Vervangers” are, next to a group of children, Jeffrey “The Insider” Wigand, Pro-fessor Robert Proctor, author of Golden Holocaust and Wanda de Kanter and Pauline Dekker, both pulmonary specialists and founders of Stichting Rookpreventie Jeugd (“Foundation for the Preven-tion of Smoking by Youths”).
+In addition to the children themselves, the stars of “De Vervangers” include industry whistle-blower, Jeffrey “The Insider” Wigand; Professor Robert Proctor, author of Golden Holocaust; and Wanda de Kanter and Pauline Dekker, pulmonary specialists and founders of Stichting Rookpreventie Jeugd (“Foundation for the Prevention of Youth Smoking”).